cenk1cenk2/docker-node-fnm/README.md

 ### `PROXY_WORKSPACE_ONLY` set to true

-- All the commands you give will be proxied to the container like: `./cli.sh yarn install` will run `yarn install` inside the container in the mounted directory of `/data`.
+- All the commands you give will be proxied to the container like: `./cli.sh pnpm install` will run `pnpm install` inside the container in the mounted directory of `/data`.

 ### `PROXY_WORKSPACE_ONLY` set to false